-Helpful advice for riding instructors on teaching fearful students.
-Even the confident riders have scared moments—it happens to the best of us.
-As instructors, we need to be prepared to handle that.
-Here are some hopefully helpful hints!
+Advice for riding instructors on teaching fearful new students.
+Even confident riders have scary moments—it happens to the best of us!
+These are hints for instructors to be ready to help.

 Learning the proper and basic balanced riding position from the very beginning will help riders to be more safe and confident.
-In this article, I hope I make it easier to understand and visualize for you, and provide some hints that have helped my riders get it!
+In this article, I hope I make it easier to understand and visualize for you, and provide some hints that have helped my riding students get it!

 How to Teach Confident Riding With the Use of Your Lesson Horses